benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 > * **Fuels engagement** - Transparency offers a sense of agency, situational awareness, and overall engagement that fosters a culture of thoughtful dialog and encourages organization-wide collaborative improvement over time.
 > * **Keeps the bar high** - Showing one's work establishes expectations around justification, thoroughness, and accountability that sets and maintains a high standard for decision making within an organization.

-## Principles
+## What it means to manage like an engineer

-This level of transparency is unfortunately neither automatic nor the default.
-Tools help influence outcomes, but ultimately, managers must be deliberate in how they work for their team to reap the benefits.
-Here are a few of the principles I follow:
+This level of open-source-like managerial transparency is far from automatic nor the default for most management workstreams today.
+The software tools we use as managers may help influence some outcomes,[^6] but ultimately, leaders must be deliberate in *how* they work for their team to reap the benefits of transparent and collaborative decision making.

+Here are a few of the engineer-inspired "how we work" principles which I strive to embody through my own management:

 * **Make work visible** - Proactively share to the widest extent practical given the subject.[^4]
 * **Write things down** - Especially the why and how.
 [Ensure that everything has a URL](https://ben.balter.com/2015/11/12/why-urls/).
 Be generous with links.
 * **[Over communicate](https://ben.balter.com/2017/05/23/seven-ways-to-consistently-ship-great-features/#1-over-communicate)** - Use a durable, searchable, and discoverable medium.
 Let others opt-in to context and subscribe to updates.
 * **Bias for shipping** - [Ship early, ship often](https://ben.balter.com/2016/09/13/seven-habits-of-highly-effective-githubbers/#2-ship-early-ship-often).
-Whether decisions, process, or "manager code", ship the smallest thing possible and iterate.
+Whether decisions, process, or "manager code", ship an MVP and iterate.
 Minimize batch size.
-* **Seek efficiency and automation** - Never force a human to do what a robot can.
+* **Streamline and automate** - Never force a human to do what a robot can.
 Prefer non-blocking over blocking operations.
 Codify policy as code.
 * **Embrace collaboration** - How we work is as important as what we work on.
 Software development is a team sport.[^5]
 * **Asynchronous first** - Reserve higher-fidelity mediums for conversations that require them.
 * **Practicality beats purity** - These are guidelines, not rules.
 Process should drive outcomes.